Search: 135 results

 He did what was evil in the Lord’s sight just as his father Manasseh had done.
 Amon sacrificed to all the carved images that his father Manasseh had made, and he served them.

-He did what was right in the Lord’s sight and walked in the ways of his ancestor David; he did not turn aside to the right or the left.
+And he did what was right in the sight of Jehovah, and walked in the ways of David his father, and turned not aside to the right hand nor to the left.

 Verse ConceptsFaithfulness, Examples OfImitating Good Kings